osenvosem/design-patterns/README.md

-Design patterns implemented in Typescript and tested using jest.
+Design patterns implemented in Typescript and tested using Jest.